AT&T 5G Coverage and Plans

 - 5G offers low-band 5G connectivity, similar to T-Mobile’s nationwide 5G network.
 This version of 5G uses lower-spectrum radio waves (which the carrier calls its “Sub-6 GHz” spectrum) that are slower than lightning-fast millimeter waves, but also reach farther to create a wider coverage area—up to 2 miles, as opposed to millimeter waves’ distance of up to 1,000 feet.
 AT&T expects its initial 5G network to perform at similar speeds to its LTE network as improvements are made.

 - 5G+ is AT&T’s fastest 5G, offering what many customers consider “real” 5G service.
 It operates on the same millimeter wave technology that Verizon’s 5G network is using for its entire network buildout.
-However, for now AT&T is limiting 5G+ to select businesses and developers in a handful of U.S. cities (outlined above).
+For now, AT&T is limiting 5G+ to select hotspots in a handful of U.S. cities.

 5G Phone Plans with AT&T